immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 iterations and the number of random sets chosen for kmean clustering initialization respectively.
 The argument `base_sim` is required to be used as the similarity cut-off for sequences in equal distances from each other.
 It is not mandatory, but the argument `threshold` can also be used for the model `spectral` in order to enforce an upper-limit cut-off.
+Using this argument any sequence with distances above the `threshold` value from all sequences, will become a singleton. `threshold` can be defined as discussed above from distance-to-nearest distribution (`findThreshold` function in the `SHazaM` R package).
 The arguments `germline` and `sequence` must be provided if method `vj` is used.
 Therefore, mutation counts are determined by comparing the input sequences (in the column specified by `sequence`) to the effective germline sequence (IUPAC representation of sequences sequences in the column specified by `germline`).
 Arguments `len_limit` can be used to focus only on the V segment.
 It is not mandatory, but the influence of SHM hot- and cold-spot biases in the clonal inference process will be noted if a SHM